artfulrobot/resendmailing/README.md

 2. Create a copy of the mailing (ideally reusing the "re-use" code) but then remove the groups and put the new hidden group in its place.

-## New, beta: Immediately resend a mailing to a single contact.
+## New, beta: Immediately resend a mailing to a single contact EXPERIMENTAL!!

+DANGER!

-There’s a new and rather untested feature you'll find under **Mailings » Resend a sent Mailing** which lets you resend a mailing to any single contact.
+There’s a new feature you'll find under **Mailings
+» Resend a sent Mailing** which lets you resend a mailing to any single contact.
 This may have various uses, from convenience to testing.

+**In some situations it has resent an entire mailing** Please see https://github.com/artfulrobot/resendmailing/issues/3 I have a hack in place to avoid this now, but I cannot reproduce it with a test, so I'm not super confident.
+Help wanted to track this down.

 Known quirk: this essentially adds a new job to an existing mailing, and is designed NOT to change the recipients table.
 This means you get reports